explosion33/MQTT-Reporter/README.md

 change data.txt to your settings (empty for privacy reasons) Also, the password entered into the txt file should be encrypted with a basic letter swap.
 See key in main.py

+setup.py is used with cxFreeze to create an MSI installer and build files.
+Enter `python setup.py bdist_msi` to create build Files and .msi